pimlicolabs/erc20-paymaster/README.md

 ## Development setup

-this repository uses both hardhat and foundry for development, and assumes you have already installed hardhat/foundry
+This repository uses both hardhat and foundry for development, and assumes you have already installed hardhat/foundry

 ### hardhat

-hardhat is used for gas metering and developing sdk.
+Hardhat is used for gas metering and developing sdk.

 1. install dependencies
 ```shell